 All winter appointments are subject to postponement due to inclement weather.
 We will do our best to notify you if we cannot service you as planned.
 If you are uncertain, please call before your appointment.

 The Home Toxics Collection Program is open to all Washtenaw County Residents and is not intended for businesses and / or organizations.
 If you need information or help finding disposal options, please contact us or visit our Business Recycling page.

 The collection program is a free service for residents.
 We do accept donations, which go directly to the cost of disposal.
-Each year, the donations collected are responsible for approximately 10% of the total disposal costs.
+Donations are important because our solid waste programs are not supported by any tax dollars.

 The Home Toxics Reduction Program (HTRP) provides Washtenaw County residents with a disposal option for flammable, poisonous, toxic and corrosive materials.